 Housing Assistance Fund for Incoming or Established Residents of NHCORR-Certified Recovery Homes

-To be qualified for housing assistance, you have to:
+To be qualified for housing assistance, you must:

 Be in recovery.

-Be accepted into or live in a NHCORR-Certified Recovery Residence.
+Be accepted into or live in an NHCORR-Certified Recovery Residence.
 Click here for a list of our certified homes.

 Note: NHCORR will never share or distribute any personal information to outside parties without express consent from the applicant.